 Fields can be up to 64K in length each.

-Multi dimensional arrays can have up to seven dimensions.
+Multi dimensional arrays can have up to six dimensions.

 Simulation of plc connections